JosemSandoval/JosemSandoval.github.io/index.md

     words put in the blanks.
 Being able to code small, fun games like these make the labs more fun to code and complete.
 This helped out with other labs as well due to knowing much more about arguments.

-* Lab 4

-    Lab 4. part 2 was a favorite lab because we coded a minigame called Hi-Lo, where the one of the players have to choose a number another one chose, and if they get it wrong, a hint would be given whether the number is higher or lower.
-In this lab, I was able to incorporate if statements in order to figure out whether the second player was right or wrong, then give a hint if it was wrong.